-Before applying it is important to consider that volunteering can be emotionally demanding experience so if you are currently or have recently been coping with a medical diagnosis either as a patient, family member or close friend, this may not be the best time for you to volunteer in our patient-facing role.
+Is hospital volunteering right for you?
+Before applying, it is important to consider that volunteering can be an emotionally demanding experience.
+If you are currently or have recently been coping with a medical diagnosis, either as a patient, family member, or close friend, this may not be the best time for you to volunteer with us.
+In particular if you or someone you are close to has been affected by cancer, we ask that you wait for two years before applying.

 This department does not offer work experience, internships or clinical placements.
 All the voluntary opportunities we offer tend to be for one or more sessions for a minimum period of six to 12 months.